WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	using Microsoft.WindowsAzure.Storage.Table.DataServices;
 	````

-1. Replace the class content with the following code.
+1. Replace the class content with the following code:

 	(Code Snippet - _GettingStartedWindowsAzureStorage - Ex3-PhotoDataServiceContext_)